jdyschmidt/Raytracer/README.md

 This project focuses on crisp images simulating reflection and refraction.
 Depth of field is used to focus on certain areas, and glossy reflection and refraction is available.

+#### Notes:
+* Multithreading is on by default, and must be recompiled to disable it.
+(It gives roughly 5x speedup, using 8 threads.)
+* Rays bounce up to twice.
+* Glossiness, transparency, and refractive index are all optional parameters on materials in the lua scripts.
+* Depth of field blur amount and focal distance are optional parameters on the render command.

+Constructive solid geometry was originally planned for this project, and is half implemented.
+But it didn't make the cut.

 ### Objectives:
 1. New primitives are added and can be intersected: cone, semisphere, cylinder.
 These are fixed size but can be modified by hierarchical transformation.
 ![Primitives](/renders/primitives.png)